tigerbeetle/tigerbeetle/docs/about/vopr.md

 ## The VOPR

 _The VOPR_ is our name for our deterministic simulator.
-(The name was inspired by the evil AI supercomputer in the 1983 movie [WarGames](https://www.imdb.com/title/tt0086567/), which was called the War Operation Plan Response or WOPR.)
+(The name was inspired by the AI supercomputer in the 1983 movie [WarGames](https://www.imdb.com/title/tt0086567/), which was called the War Operation Plan Response or WOPR, which constantly simulated scenarios in order to learn.)

 > "VOPR" doesn't actually stand for anything.
 However ChatGPT suggested the backronyms Validation
 > Oriented Precision Runtime, Vortex of Precise Reckoning, and Voyage of Programmatic Realities, so